Road Trip on Matsuura Railway (Part 1)

-Our two-day trip on the Matsuura Railway line, which links Nagasaki and Saga prefectures, continues.
+This week, we take a two-day trip on the Matsuura Railway line, which links Nagasaki Prefecture’s Sasebo Station and Saga Prefecture’s Arita Station.